7mind/blog/lightweight-reflection.md

 //↳value Right(xxx) is a subtype of Either[Int, Object]: scala.util.Right[Nothing,String]
 ```

-Type tags let you do lot more.
+`TypeTag` lets you do lot more.
 Essentially, `scala-reflect` and `TypeTag` machinery are chunks of internal compiler data structures and tools exposed directly to the user.
 Though the most important operations are identity check (`=:=`) and subtype check (`<:<`).

-`TypeTag` concept is a cornerstone for our project --- [distage](https://izumi.7mind.io/latest/release/doc/distage/index.html) --- smart module system for Scala, featuring a solver and a dependency injection mechanism.
+Concept of a type tag is a cornerstone for our project --- [distage](https://izumi.7mind.io/latest/release/doc/distage/index.html) --- smart module system for Scala, featuring a solver and a dependency injection mechanism.

 Type tags allows us to turn an arbitrary function into an entity we can introspect at both compile time and run time ([Scastie](https://scastie.scala-lang.org/Xn6CdjfkRAS8Sx9xhRmn0A)):